-- auth-nxdomain If yes, then the AA bit is always set on NXDOMAIN responses, even if the server is not actually authoritative.
-The default is no. - deallocate-on-exit This option was used in BIND 8 to enable checking for memory leaks on exit.
-BIND 9 ignores the option and always performs the checks. - memstatistics This writes memory statistics to the file specified by memstatistics-file at exit.
-The default is no unless-m record is specified on the command line, in which case it is yes. - dialup If yes, then the server treats all zones as if they are doing zone transfers across a dial-on-demand dialup link, which can be brought up by traffic originating from this server.
+auth-nxdomain If yes, then the AA bit is always set on NXDOMAIN responses, even if the server is not actually authoritative.
+The default is no.

+memstatistics This writes memory statistics to the file specified by memstatistics-file at exit.
+The default is no unless -m record is specified on the command line, in which case it is yes.

+dialup If yes, then the server treats all zones as if they are doing zone transfers across a dial-on-demand dialup link, which can be brought up by traffic originating from this server.
 Although this setting has different effects according to zone type, it concentrates the zone maintenance so that everything happens quickly, once every heartbeat-interval, ideally during a single call.
 It also suppresses some normal zone maintenance traffic.
 The default is no.